ddosnotification/stellar-portfolio-template/README.md

 ## 📧 Contact

 Questions?
-Feel free to open an issue or reach out to gejdos@alos.gg
+Feel free to open an issue or reach out to [me](https://t.me/ddosnotification)

 ---
 Created with 💙 by ddosnotification